 You’ll have to put up with a few degrees cooler temperatures than Salida, given the extra 1000 feet in elevation, however, Buena Vista has a couple of nice hot springs resorts to enjoy to offset this.
 Plus the views of the Collegiate Peaks in your backyard are fantastic.

-Or opt for Salida’s downstream neighbor, Caรฑon City.
+Or opt for Salida’s downstream neighbor, Cañon City.
 It’s got more than 16,000 residents, which brings with it more amenities like restaurants and services.
-You’ll find a few fast food places like Taco Bell and BK, some sit down restaurants like a Chili’s, diners, and even some microbreweries.
+You’ll find a few fast food places like Taco Bell and BK, some sit-down restaurants like Chili’s, diners, and even some microbreweries.

-As one of the Colorado’s top small towns, Evergreen caters well to retirees.
+As one of Colorado’s top small towns, Evergreen caters well to retirees.
 The locals are health conscious and that’s reflected in the quality of restaurants and outdoor recreation in town like golfing.
 From microbreweries to steakhouses, establishments take great pride in what they serve.
-Evergreen Lake is the center piece of town, offering fishing year round and ice skating each winter.
+Evergreen Lake is the centerpiece of town, offering fishing year-round and ice skating each winter.

-Pikes Peak: Woodland Park down to Colorado Springs
+Pikes Peak Region: Woodland Park down to Colorado Springs

-Like the aforementioned town, Woodland Park is another alpine suburb, but this time of Colorado Springs (COS).
-It’s located less than a 30 minute drive from Colorado’s second largest city, residing in the omnipresence of Pikes Peak.
-Like Evergreen, Woodland Park is a fun community full of health focused, nature loving citizens.
+Like the aforementioned town, Woodland Park is another alpine suburb, but this time in Colorado Springs (COS).
+It’s located less than a 30-minute drive from Colorado’s second-largest city, residing in the omnipresence of Pikes Peak.
+Like Evergreen, Woodland Park is a fun community full of health-focused, nature-loving citizens.

 The town of 7,642 residents in 2010 sits at 8,465 feet toward the top of the stunning Ute Pass.
-This easy mountain drive winds from downtown COS, up past Manitou Springs, Cascade, Chipita Park and Green Mountain Falls before passing thru Woodland Park and finishing 7 miles west of that in Divide.
+This easy mountain drive winds from downtown COS, up past Manitou Springs, Cascade, Chipita Park, and Green Mountain Falls before passing through Woodland Park and finishing 7 miles west of that in Divide.
 It passes by the Pikes Peak Highway.

-It’s still cheaper than Denver and folks who live in Colorado Springs love in there.
-At ~6,000 feet in elevation it’s about the same climate as other front range cities, so warmer than Woodland Park by ~10 degrees.
+It’s still cheaper than Denver and folks who live in Colorado Springs love it there.
+At ~6,000 feet in elevation it’s about the same climate as other front-range cities, so warmer than Woodland Park by ~10 degrees.

 Southwest: Durango and Bayfield

-Southwest Colorado’s biggest city, Durango, is an absolute beautiful place to retire.
-At 6,522 feet the winters are more mild (but still plentiful Rocky Mountain snow) and summers warmer than higher elevation towns.
+Southwest Colorado’s biggest city, Durango, is an absolutely beautiful place to retire.
+At 6,522 feet the winters are milder (but still plentiful Rocky Mountain snow) and summers warmer than in higher-elevation towns.
 The population of 18,465 in 2017 makes it probably Colorado’s largest mountain town too.

-There are far more bars and restaurants in Durango thanks to its year round tourism than neighboring towns.
+There are far more bars and restaurants in Durango thanks to its year-round tourism than in neighboring towns.
 The Durango & Silverton Railroad brings people from all over the world, enhancing the international feeling of the destination town.

 Purgatory Resort’s 1,605 skiable acres and 2,029 rolling feet of vertical are only 30 minutes to the north.
-Plus you have Chapman Hill in town for your tiny learning ski hill, ice skating, as well as Hesperus Ski Area providing great night riding and surprising terrain only 15 minutes away.
-Trimble Hot Springs relaxes aching muscles and minds year round.
+Plus you have Chapman Hill in town for your tiny learning ski hill, and ice skating, as well as Hesperus Ski Area, providing great night riding and surprising terrain only 15 minutes away.
+Trimble Hot Springs relaxes aching muscles and minds year-round.

-Thanks to the town’s location in the Animas River Valley of La Plata County, future expansion and commercialization is limited due to lack of available terrain.
+Thanks to the town’s location in the Animas River Valley of La Plata County, future expansion and commercialization are limited due to the lack of available terrain.
 So get in while you can.
 With around 2600 residents, the neighboring town of Bayfield just 20 minutes east, is a good choice.

 Western Slope: Palisade, Grand Junction and Fruita